Table of Contents

-John Thomas “Mac” McAleese, was born on 25 April 1949 in Scotland.
+John Thomas “Mac” McAleese was born on 25 April 1949 in Scotland.
 He grew up in Laurieston, Falkirk.
-McAleese joined the British army in 1969 and soon was deployed to 59th independent command, Royal Engineers.
+McAleese joined the British army in 1969 and soon was deployed to the 59th independent command, Royal Engineers.
 He was just 20 years old.
-Six years later, he moved to Hereford in 1975 after he passed the selection course for the SAS.
+Six years later, he moved to Hereford in 1975 after he passed the SAS selection course.
 He served in the rank of Lance Corporal in the B squadron, 22 SAS Regiment.

 As John Mac told in the TV show, the moment which changed his life was the hostage crisis in the Iranian embassy.
-McAleese became famous after he was spotted with members of SAS Blue Team live on television.
-John McAleese was seen on the first-floor balcony of the Iranian embassy, just at the moment when he attempts to place an explosive charge on the door.
+McAleese became famous after he was spotted with members of the SAS Blue Team live on television.
+John McAleese was seen on the Iranian embassy’s first-floor balcony when he attempts to place an explosive charge on the door.
 It was moments before they stormed the building on 05 May 1980.

 SAS: Are you tough enough?